garrandall/popular-music-data/tracks/again-faith-evans.md

 ---
 Now I done felt a lot of pain
 I done seen a lot of things
-From struggling and broken hearts to fancy cars, ooh yeah And even though my money change
+From struggling and broken hearts to fancy cars, oh yeah And even though my money change
 I try my best to stay the same
 But you know with more money, more problems came